Richard Rosenblatt: Intermix Media and Myspace

+Demand Media

 Rosenblatt then co-founded Demand Media with private-equity executive Colo.
 The company launched in May 2006 with US$120 million in equity and announced the acquisitions of eNom, Inc. and eHow.com.
 By March 2008, Demand Media raised the total amount of equity to US$355 million.
 In January 2008, Demand Media partnered with Lance Armstrong and the (LAF) to build the daily health, lifestyle and fitness website, Livestrong.com.
 Demand Media completed its IPO in January 2011 with a 33% increase in price on its first day of trading and market value of over $2 billion.
 Demand Media's board announced Rosenblatt's resignation from both the chairman and CEO roles in an October 14, 2013 news release that also included Rosenblatt's response: "I realize that all journeys must ultimately come to an end and want to wish Shawn and the entire team success as they continue to grow the business."

+Whip Media

 In 2014, Rosenblatt joined as CEO of Whipclip, a startup offering a legalized way to share TV clips.
 The startup expanded by partnering with notable TV channels and record labels to make and share TV and music video clips.
 It acquired French startup TVShow Time in May 2017 and rebranded as TV Time.
 TV Time later acquired content value management platform, Mediamorph, to become Whip Media Group.

+Autograph and other ventures

 In 2021, Rosenblatt co-founded Autograph with NFL quarterback Tom Brady and serves as the chairman of the company.
 Autograph is an experience-driven NFT platform to create digital collectibles.

 Rosenblatt was on the board of FRS and iCrossing, Inc, now acquired by Hearst.
 He was the owner of nightclubs named Air Conditioned but sold it to his partner, Gary John Collins.
 He sits on the boards of Cameo, DraftKings and Imagine Entertainment.

 Rosenblatt is a co-lecturer with Peter Guber under UCLA's MBA program for the course, "New Media: The Convergence of the Poet and the Engineer."
 He was USC Entrepreneur of the Year 2008.